Clayton man charged after stealing car with children inside, police say

 The children, ages 7 and 3, started to scream as the car pulled away and Allen stopped to ask the kids if they could call someone, police said.

-The mother's phone had been left in the car so the 7-year-old called an uncle.
+The mother's phone had been left in the car so the 7-year-old called their father.
 Allen then told the children an address where they could be found.

 The Clayton Police Department and Johnston County Sheriff's deputies recovered the unharmed children on Covered Bridge Road and an arrest was made.